-But, why do we laugh when tickling isn’t always a pleasurable feeling?
-According to a 2013 study by researchers from Eberhard Karls University, this happens because a joke and a tickle both trigger the same part of your brain.
+According to a 2013 study by researchers from Eberhard Karls University, we laugh even when tickling isn’t a pleasurable feeling because a joke and a tickle both trigger the same part of your brain.
 Our ancestors might have submitted to aggression by laughing.
 It’s likely that our brain is processing being tickled as a threat.
 Hence, the tickling response.

 So, why can’t we tickle ourselves?
 It appears to come down to our cerebellum (part of the brain) being able to predict it, therefore, canceling the effect out.